Ukraine war: Infection and hunger as hundreds hide in Mariupol cellar

 Some streets are so dangerous that few go out to pick up the dead.
 Many are being buried in mass graves.
 The almost non-stop Russian attacks have turned their old neighbourhoods into wasteland.
 New drone footage (pictured above) showed the vast extent of the damage, with fire and smoke billowing out of apartment blocks and blackened streets in ruins.

-"On the left bank, there's no residential building in tact, it's all burned to the ground," Ms Ponomareva said.
+"On the left bank, there's no residential building intact, it's all burned to the ground," Ms Ponomareva said.
 "The city centre is unrecognisable."

 Sheltering in the same building, a family of four has been in touch with Serhii Kozyrkov, a 40-year-old pastor who left Mariupol two weeks ago.
 "It's very crowded and there isn't enough food," Mr Kozyrkov, who is now in Lviv, said.
 "People get ill because it's very cold and everyone is lying next to each other."